dexie/dexie-website/docs/Tutorial/Best-Practices.md

 IndexedDB will commit a transaction as soon as it isn't used within a tick.
 This means that you MUST NOT call any other async API (at least not wait for it to finish) within a transaction scope.
 If you do, you will get a TransactionInactiveError thrown at you as soon as you try to use the transaction after having waited for the other async API.

-In case you really need to call a short-lived async-API, Dexie can actually keep your transaction alive for you if you use [Dexie.waitFor()](https://dexie.org/docs/Dexie/Dexie.waitFor()) but it is not a recomendation to use it unless for very short async calls where there is no other way around (such as Crypto calls).
+In case you really need to call a short-lived async-API, Dexie can actually keep your transaction alive for you if you use [Dexie.waitFor()](https://dexie.org/docs/Dexie/Dexie.waitFor()) but it is not a recommendation to use it unless for very short async calls where there is no other way around (such as Crypto calls).

 ### 4. Use the global Promise within transactions!